godotengine/godot-docs/classes/class_regex.rst

 - :ref:`String<class_string>`  **get_pattern**  **(** **)** const

-Returns the expression used to compile the code.
+Returns the search pattern used to compile the code.

 .. _class_RegEx_is_valid:

 - :ref:`bool<class_bool>`  **is_valid**  **(** **)** const

-Returns whether this object has a valid regular expression assigned.
+Returns whether this object has a valid search pattern assigned.

 .. _class_RegEx_search:

 - :ref:`RegExMatch<class_regexmatch>`  **search**  **(** :ref:`String<class_string>` subject, :ref:`int<class_int>` offset=0, :ref:`int<class_int>` end=-1  **)** const

 Searches the text for the compiled pattern.
-Returns a :ref:`RegExMatch<class_regexmatch>` container of the first matching reult if found, otherwise null.
+Returns a :ref:`RegExMatch<class_regexmatch>` container of the first matching result if found, otherwise null.
 The region to search within can be specified without modifying where the start and end anchor would be.

 .. _class_RegEx_sub: